Best Cash Registers for Small Businesses 2023

 This article is part of a larger series on POS Systems.

-Small businesses can choose from two kinds of cash registers: electronic cash registers (ECR) or point-of-sale (POS) systems.
+There are two main types of cash registers: electronic cash registers (ECRs) and point-of-sale (POS) systems.
 ECRs provide the most basic functions—tallying sales, completing customer payments, printing receipts, and storing cash.
-However, most businesses get their cash register hardware from a POS software provider, as the global market for cash registers has declined by more than 10% since 2019 and many major ECR providers have stopped manufacturing cash registers.
+However, as the global market for traditional cash registers declines and many major ECR providers have stopped manufacturing cash registers, most businesses get their cash register hardware from a POS software provider.
+This ranking includes both register types.

-- Square: Best overall cash register for individuals, startups, and small storefronts
+- Square: Best touch-screen cash register for individuals, startups, and small storefronts

 - Lightspeed: Best POS cash register for high-volume or multilocation retailers

-- SAM4S SAP-630: Best electronic register for grocery and convenience stores
+- SAM4S SAP-630R: Best electronic register for grocery and convenience stores

 - SAM4S ER-925: Best electronic register for low- to mid-volume retailers